-Phase two focused on engaging the wider leadership team to support the board in developing a strategic plan and for them to then take ownership of executing this plan.
+Phase two focused on engaging the wider leadership team to support the board in developing a strategic plan, and for them to then take ownership of executing this plan.

 - Provided an opportunity for the business to adopt a proactive approach with its strategic direction in order to stay ahead of the competition;

-- Allowed the board to see in a ‘live’ situation the capability of the senior leadership teams across the company;
+- Allowed the board to see, in a live situation, the capability of the senior leadership teams across the company;

-- Supported the engagement and development of the wider leadership community.
+- Supported the engagement and development of the wider leadership community

-Following a further formal review of the effectiveness of the board a new executive committee was formed.
-During a series of off-site sessions decisions were then made on the fine details of the culture the senior leaders wanted to see in the business and the nature of the work required to bring about this change.
+Following a further formal review of the effectiveness of the board, a new executive committee was formed.
+Decisions were made on the fine details of the culture the senior leaders wanted to see in the business and the nature of the work required to bring about this change.

-How successful was this culture change programme?
+How successful was the programme?

-Phases one and two had achieved the objective: the organsiation’s board of directors had examined their ways of working and identified how to become a more effective and successful leadership team.
+Phases one and two achieved the objective: the organisation’s board of directors had identified how to become a more effective and successful leadership team.

-When the reality of ‘business as usual’ takes over following the leadership off-sites, the energy to fuel consistent change, over time, may be lost.
-Coaching had a significant impact within the project, by providing a safe platform for ‘un-discussable’ topics that otherwise felt too risky to talk about.
+When the reality of ‘business as usual’ takes over following the leadership off-sites, the energy to fuel consistent change may be lost.
+Coaching had a significant impact within the project, by providing a safe platform for topics that otherwise felt too risky to talk about.

-Creating collaborative culture…
+Creating collaborative culture

-Members of executive committee now contribute to the overall leadership of the business – beyond their functional responsibilities – and are actively involved in shaping and delivering regular communication events to the wider business.
+Members of the executive committee now contribute to the overall leadership of the business – beyond their functional responsibilities – and are actively involved in shaping and delivering regular communication events to the wider business.